Geology of the Democratic Republic of the Congo: Hydrogeology

 The hydrogeology of DRC is poorly researched, although individual areas have been studied since the 1950s.
 Alluvial sand and gravel aquifers are common throughout the country.
 One unit in Oubangui and Cuvette Centrale is 120 m thick, recharging rapidly from rainfall and river water.
 A large aquifer underlying the Batekes Plateau in southeast Kasai, in sandy loam and soft sandstone has poor recharge and transmissivity but sustains the baseflow of many different streams.

 Other aquifers are situated in Cretaceous sandstones, Cape orogeny related Mesozoic-Paleozoic sandstones (which are significant near Gemena and Kisangani) and often recharge rapidly.
-The Lubumbashi dolomites in southern Katanaga can be highly productive, although the presence of schist and gypsum in the carbonates sometimes results in high mineralization.
+The Lubumbashi dolomites in southern Katanga can be highly productive, although the presence of schist and gypsum in the carbonates sometimes results in high mineralization.
 Three main aquifers in the Watsa area in Oriental Province are in fractured Precambrian crystalline basement rock.